Kayyo321/Universal-Lexer/README.md

 >
 > Calling PrintToken, will print out the token in this format: (Example) "TOKEN: ["main", TYPE: IDENTIFIER, LN: 1]".

-Do not forget to call DeleteLexer, and DeleteToken, once you are done using both.
+Do not forget to call DeleteLexer, and DeleteToken, once you are done using either.

 A full implementation of this would be: